brunohkdc/Python-vite-tailwindcss-and-daisyUI/README.md

-# To test vite, tailwind CSS and DasiyUI in Django project
+# To test vite, tailwind CSS and dasiyUI in Django project
 Download the codes.
 Run npm install.<br />
 To run in dev environment.<br />
 Run python manage.py runserver.<br />